rajandmr/discord-bot-bantawa-/README.md

  # Available Scripts

- In the project direcory, you run:
+ In the project directory, you run:

  ### `npm install`